-17. The firm shall establish policies and procedures designed to promote an internal culture based on the recognition that quality is essential in performing engagements.
+- 18. The firm shall establish policies and procedures designed to promote an internal culture recognizing that quality is essential in performing engagements.
 Such policies and procedures shall require the firm's chief executive officer (or equivalent) or, if appropriate, the firm's managing board of partners (or equivalent), to assume ultimate responsibility for the firm's system of quality control.
 (Ref: Para.
-A4-A5)

-18. Any person or persons assigned operational responsibility for the firm's quality control system by the firm's chief executive officer or managing board of partners shall have sufficient and appropriate experience and ability, and the necessary authority, to assume that responsibility.
+A4-A5) - 19.
+The firm shall establish policies and procedures such that any person or persons assigned operational responsibility for the firm's quality control system by the firm's chief executive officer or managing board of partners has sufficient and appropriate experience and ability, and the necessary authority, to assume that responsibility.
 (Ref: Para.
-A6)
+A6) [Issue C.2]